 Hits : 267 |

-What is a rupture disk?
+What is a Rupture disk?

-Rupture disks can be installed alone or in combination with other types of devices.
+Rupture disks installation can be alone or in combination with other types of devices.
 Once blown, rupture disks do not reseat; thus, the entire contents of the upstream process equipment will be vented.
 In KARAJET, Our rupture discs are mounted in the holder directly between standard flanges according to EN 1092 or ASME B.16.5 .Rupture discs are used for their superior properties for example in reactors, pressure vessels and gas cylinders either as sole pressure protection or in combination with a safety valve

 Purposes of Rupture Disks